ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 For more information about billing for operating systems, see [Operating systems](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#operating-systems).

 In the IBM Cloud catalog for {{site.data.keyword.on-prem-fname}}, the estimated price might differ from the actual price when you purchase the {{site.data.keyword.on-prem-fname}} infrastructure or instances.
-The actual price might include the discounts and promotion codes.
+The actual price might include discounts and promotion codes.

 For more information about IBM Cloud regions that can host connections from the pods for {{site.data.keyword.on-prem-fname}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).